james-hunter/james-hunter.github.io/_posts/2025-02-09-speedport_dsl_modem.md

 * cisco routers running IOS
 * Windows computers

-I found it a great way to learn about DSl and PPPOE, and also about how my own devices work practically.
+I found it a great way to learn about DSL and PPPOE, and also about how my own devices work practically.

 This blog post is not intended as a complete configuration guide, but only a suggestion of what can be possible.